Elgin Street Summer Intensive

 Erika Mei Chua Holum

-The result was a dynamic exhibit with a playful bent.
+The result was a dynamic exhibit with a playful bend.
 It demonstrated the impressive work the MFA students can create with the support of their peers.
 The ESS intensive has the power to educate, build important connections with the city’s arts scene and culminate in an engaging exhibit.

 Most importantly, it has the power to change students’ approach to art, as Gates describes: